Refuting the Argument Regarding the Qur'an Being A Confirmation of the Bible

 Bassam Zawadi

-First of all, we strongly recommend the readers to read the evidence that Islam endorses the textual corruption of the Christian and Jewish scriptures.
+First of all, we strongly recommend that readers read the evidence that Islam endorses the textual corruption of the Christian and Jewish scriptures.

 It may be of interest to note that the phrase 'confirming the previous scriptures' (Arabic: "Musaddiqan limaa bayna yadaihe") has generally been used in the Qur'an as an evidence for the prophethood of Mohammed (pbuh), presented to the people of the book.
 However, it is obvious that merely the fact that the Qur'an confirms the divine origin of the previous scriptures is not a sufficient evidence of the prophethood of Mohammed (pbuh).
 In view of this fact, we are faced with the question that what exactly is the nature of the evidence for the prophethood of Mohammed (pbuh), given in the words: "confirming the previous scriptures"?
 Some of the commentators of the Qur'an have given an answer to this question.
 However, to fully understand the answer given by these commentators, it is important to note that the Qur'an has given three different kinds of evidences to prove the prophethood of Mohammad (pbuh) to its three different categories of addressees: